Signs & Symptoms of Stroke - Calling 911

 - Sudden difficulty seeing in one or both eyes.

 - Sudden confusion, difficulty speaking or difficulty understanding.
-May have slurred speech or confused speech.
+May have either slurred speech or confused speech.

-- Sudden problems with walking, dizziness; a loss of balance or coordination
+- Sudden problems with walking, severe dizziness; or loss of balance or coordination

 - Difficulty swallowing